 We’ve linked up with industry specialists Creative Media Skills (CMS), based at Pinewood Studios, to create this unique course.
 It’s been designed by experts with industry needs in mind, so you’ll have the practical skills employers look for.

 The film industry is a fast-moving world.
 You need to immerse yourself in it to stay in the game.
-That’s why we’ve made sure you’ll spend a substantial amount of your time with CMS at Pinewood Studios.
-Use their connections to get up-to-date, inside knowledge of what the industry really looks like.
+That’s why we’ve made sure you’ll spend time studying with CMS at Pinewood Studios so you can use their connections to get up-to-date, inside knowledge of what the industry really looks like.

-- In year 1 you’ll study at Bucks under the supervision of our industry expert lecturers.; in year 2 you’ll start to visit the studios once a week and by your final year you’ll be studying more frequently with CMS at Pinewood Studios
+- In year 1 you’ll study at Bucks under the supervision of our industry expert lecturers.; in year 2 you’ll start to visit the studios for masterclasses, and by your final year you’ll be studying more frequently with CMS at Pinewood Studios.

 - You will learn in small groups and benefit from more contact with our teaching staff, offering you personalised support, feedback and encourgaement to help you achieve your goals